dakataa/crud-react/README.md

 This is a frontend react implementation of CRUD.
 Easy way to create CRUD ADMIN panel / Dashboard for your software.

-This library depend on [@dakataa/crud](https://github.com/dakataa/crud) which is CRUD REST API, but also can use as standalone if you provide correct data structure.
-Components are based on Bootstrap Framework.
+This library depend on [@dakataa/crud](https://github.com/dakataa/crud) which is CRUD REST API; however, it can also be used as a standalone if you provide the correct data structure.
+The components are based on the Bootstrap Framework.

 ### Table of Contents
 1. [Installation](#installation)